keithhb33/AI-Movie-Shorts/README.md

 Click "Start Generation"

-After all of the narrations are complete, the GUI will indicate such.
+After all narrations are complete, the GUI will indicate such.
 Processed trailers can be viewed in the "output" directory